Think carefully about alcohol limits

 - eat before or while drinking and avoid salty snacks, which make you thirsty

-- be assertive – don’t be pressured into drinking more than you want or intend to
+- be assertive – don’t be pressured into drinking more than you want to

 - know your limits and stick to them